zootalures/fn/docs/operating/docker-swarm/README.md

-# Docker Swarm and Oracle Functions
+# Docker Swarm and Fn

-How to run Oracle Functions as a scheduler on top of Docker Standalone Swarm cluster.
+How to run Fn as a scheduler on top of Docker Standalone Swarm cluster.

 ## Quick installation